NoonePYDEV/BestDiscordRAT/README.md

 cd BestDiscordRAT
 ```

-Create and activate a Python virtual environment:
+Create and activate a Python virtual environment if not installed :
 ```bash
 python -m venv venv
 # Windows